IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-spline.md

 ---
 # $PlatformShort$ Spline Chart

+$PlatformShort$ Spline Chart belongs to a group of Category Series and it is rendered using a collection of points connected by smooth curves of spline.
+Values are represented on the y-axis and categories are displayed on the x-axis.
+Spline Chart emphasizes the amount of change over a period of time or compares multiple items as well as the relationship of parts to a whole by displaying the total of the plotted values.
+The Spline Chart is identical to the Line Chart in all aspects except that line connecting data points has spline interpolation and smoothing for improved presentation of data.

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/category-chart-spline-with-legend' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="$PlatformShort$ Line Chart With Legend"></iframe>
 </div>